mariuses/christmas/README.md

 # christmas
-This is a project that I will use to send someone who opens the website the our gift.
+People who open the website will be redirected to our gift.